platform-acceleration-lab/cnd-deploy-practices-eduk8s/README.md

 1. Test locally by reloading the workshop:

     ```bash
-    make reload
+    make refresh
     ```

-1. Re-navigate to the link from the terminal window.
+1. Terminate your workshop session and launch a new one.

+Note, if you make changes to the `workshop-deploy.yaml` or `training-portal.yaml` then issue a `make reload` instead which will tear down the portal and workshop and recreate them.

 ### Lessons